tektoncd/community/teps/0027-https-connection-to-triggers-eventlistener.md

 ## Implementation Details
 At high level below are few implementation details
-* EventListener reconciler checks for env key `TLS_SECRET_NAME` where user specify created secret name which contains certificates.
+* EventListener reconciler checks for env key `TLS_CERT` and `TLS_KEY` where user specify created secret name which contains certificates.
 * Triggers eventlistener reconciler is responsible to mount provided secret inside container filesystem at particular location called `/etc/triggers/tls`(which is constant) using `Volume` and `VolumeMount`.
-* EvenListener reconciler get cert and key name info from `TLS_CERT_NAME` and `TLS_KEY_NAME` env respectively, if not provided trigger use `tls.cert` and `tls.key` as default file names.

 ## Alternatives
 * Using thirdparty solutions like service mesh.